Categories

 Used the band saw to round out the blank; attached the face plate to the blank and connected it to the lathe.

-Rounded out the sides, leaving a rough bottom; squared the bottom so the piece looks like a wheel of cheese; started shaping the bottom of the bowl and made the slot for the mortice connection so that I could flip the bowl and shape the inside [my first bowl, above, used a tenon]
+Rounded out the sides, leaving a rough bottom; squared the bottom so the piece looks like a wheel of cheese; started shaping the bottom of the bowl and made the slot for the mortise connection so that I could flip the bowl and shape the inside [my first bowl, above, used a tenon]

 Sanded the outside of the piece: 60, 80, 100, 120, 150